sophiya02/GlideStats-Basketball/README.md

 <b>Features:</b>

--Translates all endpoints available on balldontlie.io to the ServiceNow platform
+-Translates all endpoints available on balldontlie.io into easily usable functions on the ServiceNow platform

 -Visualize and analyze NBA data using the power of ServiceNow's dashboards, lists, and reporting